GitJit-max/learning-linux/chapter/02-basic.md

 >  In the old days critical system binaries, or simply default minimal required binaries, would have been in ` /bin/ ` and ` /sbin/ `.
 Other non critical, additional binaries resided elsewhere such as under ` /usr/ `.
 That way ` /usr/ ` could reside on something that isn't available right at boot such as a network drive.
 If you wanted to do this on a modern system, it would end up being a huge hassle because modern distributions no longer properly separate ` /sbin/ ` and ` /bin/ ` from their equivalents under ` /usr/ `.

 > [!NOTE]
-> Here **binary** refers to an executable; A type of binary file (i.e. file composed of something other than human-readable text) that contains machine code for the computer to execute.
+> Here **binary** refers to an executable; a type of binary file (i.e. file composed of something other than human-readable text) that contains machine code for the computer to execute.

 #### System binaries